T-racey/My100DaysofCode/log.md

 &nbsp;

 Also, explored React libraries - Prime React and Bootstrap.🏃‍♀️Homework for all the team to decide whether to go down this route tomorrow.

+&nbsp;
+### Day 57: April 26th 2023
+**Today's Progress:**

+3rd day of project week.
+Great progress today.
+We are effectively building an automatic support question generator

+We set ourselves a task overnight to explore Prime React and Bootstrap libraries to be in a position this morning to decide whether to proceed down the route of using these in our project today.

+We agreed that Prime React was feasible and so we divided up the components and set about using the library.
+We wrote all of the code for our components today and even deployed useReducer to manage states around three independent buttons.

+We have a problem to solve which is related to pushing form data to the display.
+Possibly a state issue or maybe a handle submit issue.
+A problem to resolve first thing this morning!
+Really looking forward to solving this so that we can then move on to styling.